DiegoVergara/DropOut-HMC_python/README.md

 * Python 2.7

-* Tensorflow 1.3 or later, tensorflow-gpu (alternative)
+* Tensorflow 1.3 or later, Tensorflow-gpu (alternative)
-* edward 1.3 or later
+* Edward 1.3 or later
-* keras 2.1 or later, keras-vggface
+* Keras 2.1 or later, keras-vggface
-* sklearn, numpy, scipy, pandas, seaborn, matplotlib (according to dependence on previous packages)
+* SKlearn, Numpy, Scipy, Pandas, Seaborn, Matplotlib (according to dependence on previous packages)